iocast/hook-server/README.md

-# iocast-hook-server
+# hook-server

-iocast-hook-server is a Python server which updates a git repository triggered by a post hook comming from [GitHub](https://developer.github.com/webhooks/) or [Bitbucket](https://confluence.atlassian.com/display/BITBUCKET/Manage+Bitbucket+hooks).
+hook-server is a Python server which updates a git repository triggered by a post hook comming from [GitHub](https://developer.github.com/webhooks/) or [Bitbucket](https://confluence.atlassian.com/display/BITBUCKET/Manage+Bitbucket+hooks).

 ## installation